kibetnathan/O-Concord/backend/README.md

     This is a simple django project made for Mavuno Young and Fearless and any other churches that might need a data management system.
     This base version can be tweaked to fit any church structures

+### Features:
+##### 1. Role Based Access:
+Using role based access members of the church can use the application based on their views with pastors and leaders being able to manage the data of the members
+##### 2. Member Groups:
+Members are organised into groups such as serving teams, discipleship groups and age groups and have linked data
+##### 3. Robust Dashboards
+Robust Dashboards for data visualisation and control for every role

+##### 4. Messaging Board
+A simple messaging board/forum for important communication

 #### Running the project

 You can: